A Survey on Recent Advances in Conversational Data Generation: Task-oriented Conversational Data Generation

 \subsection{Input}

-TOD dialogues are often used in areas such as customer service and virtual assistance, consequently, they are constructed around an \textbf{entity} such as \textit{Restaurant}, \textit{Customer}, or \textit{Movie}.
-As a result, factuality is a very important aspect of TOD systems, meaning all generated entity-centric facts must be constructed or verified using existing \textbf{predefined knowledge}.
-Entity-centric facts are monitored using a dialogue state tracking task, forming a list of entity-based \textbf{slots} and \textbf{slot values} that is stored in memory.
-A \textbf{slot} is a domain or task-specific predefined attribute, while the \textbf{slot value} is its associated piece of information.
-An example of slots and slot values for the restaurant reservation task is the following: \textit{\{party\_size: two people, cuisine: french, date: January 25th, time: 7:00 PM\}}.
-The \textbf{predefined knowledge} used for fact verification is represented using complex graphical structures, which in addition to entities, also contain information on the relationship between them.
-The relationship between entities shows dependencies of the task, for example, a \textit{customer} must have at least one attribute clearly defined, such as \textit{name}, before making a \textit{reservation}.
-Relationships between entities are crucial for generating dialogue sequentially and logically, enhancing the system's ability to manage complex interactions and dependencies effectively.
-There are several key graphical representations that TOD systems use: (1) the \textbf{Schema} defines the entities, their attributes (slots) and which attributes link the entities; (2) the \textbf{Ontology} builds on top of the schema by adding information on the relationship between entities, and is often used for querying a knowledge graph; (3) the \textbf{Knowledge Graph (KG)} or \textbf{Data Base (DB)} serves as a repository of domain-specific information.
+There are several key graphical representations that TOD systems need as their input: (1) the \textbf{Schema} defines the entities, their attributes (slots) and which attributes link the entities; (2) the \textbf{Ontology} builds on top of the schema by adding information on the relationship between entities, and is often used for querying a knowledge graph; (3) the \textbf{Knowledge Graph (KG)} or \textbf{Data Base (DB)} serves as a repository of domain-specific information.
 The KG is an instantiation of an ontology with all available entities, while the DB is an instantiation of a schema.
 Understanding these elements is essential for developing robust and efficient TOD systems.
-We will outline each of these components, as they will re-appear in some of the methodologies we will further discuss in this study.
+We will outline each of these components, as they will re-appear in some of the methodologies we further discuss in this study. \note{Concrete examples of schemas, ontologies, and knowledge graphs used in TOD systems are provided in the electronic appendix.}